Benak961/Sudoku-Solver/README.md

 # Sudoku-Solver
- It uses backtracking algorithm to solve the problem.
+ It uses backtracking algorithm to solve the problem .